 Learn about the unique processes that go into the manufacture of each HEXR helmet and how each element comes together to create the best fitting, safest helmet on the market.

 “No two heads are the same, so why should helmets be?” is our oft-repeated mantra.
-In contrast to the limited number of sizes provided by mainstream helmet brands, the creation of your own personal helmet begins with a scan of your head with our app, which harnesses a 30,000-point 3D mesh.
+In contrast to the limited number of sizes provided by mainstream helmet brands, the creation of your own personal helmet begins with a fitting of your head with our app, which harnesses a 250,000-point 3D mesh.

 This data is then sent to our cloud servers, where a helmet is automatically generated.